 \subsection{Hanson--Wright inequality}

-The Hanson--Wright inequality is a result in probability theory that gives an upper bound on the tail probability of a sum of independent, mean-zero random variables with bounded variances.
-Specifically, it states that if $X_1, \ldots, X_n$ are independent, mean-zero random variables with variances bounded by $b_i^2$ (i.e., $\mathbb{E}[X_i^2] \leq b_i^2$), and $\epsilon > 0$, then for any $t > 0$,
+The Hanson--Wright inequality~\cite{Ethan_HW_bound} is a result in probability theory that gives an upper bound on the tail probability of a quadratic form of independent, mean-zero subgaussian random vectors.
+Specifically, it states that if $x \in \mathbb{R}^n$ is a mean-zero, subgaussian random variable with cumulant generating function $\xi_x(t)$ satisfying $\xi_x(t) \leq \frac{1}{2} \nu t^2$ for some $\nu > 0$, and $\epsilon > 0$, then for any $t > 0$,

-where $C$ and $c$ are positive constants.
 The inequality is beneficial for analyzing the behavior of random matrices and is often used in high-dimensional statistics and machine learning.
 In the context of Hutchinson's estimator, it is used to show that Hutchinson's estimate is accurate with exceptionally high probability~\cite{Hutch++}.
 We present a continuous version of the Hanson--Wright inequality to obtain a similar high-probability result.

 The following theorem tells us that if $f$ is a symmetric PSD function, we can bound the probability that the continuous Hutchinson's estimate is far from its expected value.
 To do so, we define the operator $\phi: L^2(\Omega) \to \R$ in terms of $f$ such that $\phi(g)$ is the continuous Hutchinson's estimate of $\Tr(f)$ with $m=1$.
 We first show that $\phi(g)$ is close to its expected value with high probability, then in~\cref{sec:ContHutch_bound} we use this result to show that the full continuous Hutchinson's estimate is close to $\Tr(f)$ with high probability.